Presidents' Day Office Closure

 Archery Range

-Lathrop State Park has an archery range where archers can practice at either a 20, 50 or 80 yard target.
-The entrance gate and parking lot are west of the main entrance on Highway 160.
+Lathrop State Park has an archery range where archers can practice at 20-, 50-, or 80-yard targets.
+The entrance gate and parking lot are west of the main park entrance on Highway 160.
 No park pass is required.
-Broadheads, smoking, firearms and overnight camping are not allowed.
+Broadheads, smoking, firearms, and overnight camping are not allowed.

 A golf course with blue flag marking the hole